As They Meant It

 The Circumstances

-The colonies had been subjects of the British Crown.
-Their political institutions were shaped by English common law and colonial assemblies, but ultimate authority rested with a distant monarch and Parliament.
-Tensions had grown over taxation, legislation, and military presence.
-Appeals for reconciliation had failed.
+The colonies were subjects of the British Crown, with political institutions shaped by English common law and colonial assemblies.
+However, ultimate authority rested with a distant monarch and Parliament.
+Tensions had escalated over taxation, legislation, and military presence, and appeals for reconciliation had failed.
+The Declaration was not the start of the conflict; it was a response to it.

 The Purpose